Watts-College/cpp-527-fall-2021/labs/lab-06-instructions.md

 ### Step 4

+You will also need the custome CSS items contained in the [site main.css file](https://github.com/DS4PS/reconhub.github.io/blob/master/css/main.css) in order to replicate the style of the gallery:

 Add the list-cicles CSS items to the bottom of your RMD file in a CSS code chunk as follows:

 ````